 - Mood stabilizers used to treat bipolar disorder include lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro, others) and lamotrigine (Lamictal).
 All of these medications are known to increase the risk of weight gain except lamotrigine.

-If weight gain is an issue, ask your doctor for advice on strategies to manage it.
-Learning tips for healthy eating, keeping physically active and getting psychological counseling (psychotherapy) can all help.
+If weight gain is an issue, ask your psychiatric care professional for advice on strategies to manage it.
+Healthy eating, keeping physically active and getting psychological counseling (psychotherapy) can all help.

 See more Expert Answers

-- Abulseoud OA (expert opinion).
+- Krieger CA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Feb.
-12, 2012.
+Dec.
+22, 2017.